On the Generalization Effects of Linear Transformations in Data Augmentation: Supplementary Materials for Section

-Similar to the proof of Theorem \ref{thm_bias_orth}, we also track the change of the bias and the variance of $\hat{\beta}$.
-The difference is that for the mixup transformation, $x^{\aug}$ lies in the row span of $X$.
+Compared to our previous result, the difference is that for the mixup transformation, $x^{\aug}$ lies in the row span of $X$.
 The following Lemma tracks the change of bias and variance in this setting.